Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 The Context-Based Classifier will return list of concepts for each of your inputs.
 These inputs will then be sent to the Concept Thresholder models. `GREATER THAN` model will filter out the concept if it lower than the threshold and send the final concept list to `WRITE SUCCESS` model.
 Concepts will then be written to the input with `SUCCESS` status.
 You can train or search on these concepts immediately.

-The `LESS THAN` model will filter out the concept if it is higher than the corresponding value you defined and send the final concept list to `WRITE PENDING`.
+The `LESS THAN` model will filter out the concepts with low prediction scores.
+The remaining concept list will be sent to `WRITE PENDING`.
 Concepts will then be written to the input with `PENDING` status.

 ![](../../images/create_workflow_aa.jpg)